jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 ## From Tiles to Models

-We now have assets that know *how to render* tiles.
-But the procedural generator needs to know *which tiles can be placed next to which*.

 You already understand **tiles** - the individual visual pieces like grass, dirt, and water.
-Now we need to add sockets to these tiles and define connection rules so the generator can figure out valid placements.
+Now we need to build models by adding sockets to these tiles and define connection rules so the generator can figure out valid placements.

-**Models = Tiles + Sockets**

-**A two-step process:**
-1. Create model with socket labels (which side has which socket)
-2. Separately define connection rules (which sockets can connect)

 ### How Models Expose Sockets

 Models expose **sockets** - labeled connection points on each edge.
-Let's look at a green grass tile and see how it exposes sockets in different directions.
+Let's look at a green grass model and see how it exposes sockets in different directions.

 **Horizontal Plane (x and y directions)**